3 Greek Graces of the British Pre-Raphaelite Art Movement

 Where the disheveled seaweed hates the sea.

-Maria Cassavetti Zambaco, died in Paris in 1914, her body was returned for interment in the family sarcophagus at the Greek Orthodox Cemetery at Norwood.
+Her body was returned for interment in the family sarcophagus at the Greek Orthodox Cemetery at Norwood.

 And their spirits live on

-Sadly, today, these three headstrong Greek women, who paved the way for female artists, a profession not deemed suitable for Victorian women, are mostly forgotten.
+Sadly, today, these three headstrong Greek women,who paved the way for female artists, a profession not deemed suitable for Victorian women, are mostly forgotten.

-Their spirits live on, in the exceptional works of the Pre-Raphaelite painters, to which they lent so much beauty.
+Their spirits live on in the exceptional works of the Pre-Raphaelite painters to which they lent so much beauty.

 Related Posts: